 I would like to share these pictures that I made this afternoon during the restyling of my small 37cm/14,1 inch Pinus sylvestris named “P. PINE”, that I found and collected In Austria in May 2002.
 Well, that I found it, is not completely true!
 My wife actually drew my intention to this tree first!
-We were just taking a well deserved rest after a very long climb up one of the many beautiful mountains that surrounded the cabin were we stayed during that week.
-And wile my wife was enjoying the magnificent views, I took the opportunity to get rid off some of the excess water that I had drunk so much of during the long climb up (if you know what I mean?).
+We were just taking a well-deserved rest after a very long climb up one of the many beautiful mountains that surrounded the cabin where we stayed during that week.
+And while my wife was enjoying the magnificent views, I took the opportunity to get rid off some of the excess water that I had drunk so much of during the long climb up (if you know what I mean?).
 I had just assumed the wide stand manly position, when my wife said “ you might want to stop what you are doing and lift up your left foot” ?!
-I looked down to discover that my left foot was resting on a very small Pine, that I had totally not noticed, because of the knee high grass it grew in.
-So I stopped in the middle, witch is not that easy, what I was doing!
-Than after a closer look I collected the tree with out any problem and took it home where it has been living in my small garden ever since.
+I looked down to discover that my left foot was resting on a very small Pine, that I had totally not noticed, because of the knee-high grass it grew in.
+So I stopped in the middle, which is not that easy, what I was doing!
+Then after a closer look, I collected the tree without any problem and took it home where it has been living in my small garden ever since.
 So now you know why this little tree is called “P. PINE”!

 Below: 21-1-2003 the year after collecting.